photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] You are connected to the wrong server, VPN, CDN, or a DNS record has not been updated yet
 - [ ] Remember that the initial admin username and password cannot be changed after PhotoPrism has been started for the first time

 To see which user accounts exist, [open a terminal](../docker-compose.md#command-line-interface) and run `photoprism users ls`.
-A new admin password can be set with `photoprism passwd`.
+A new password can be set with `photoprism passwd [username]`.
 You can then try to log in again.
 [Upgrade to the latest release](../updates.md#docker-compose), restart the server, and [check the logs for errors and warnings](docker.md#viewing-logs) if it still doesn't work.

 ### Missing Pictures ###